zijianKING/Fire_Safety/README.md

 ## Release Note
 1. download all dependencies in requirements.txt
 2. sktime currently supports environments with python version 3.6, 3.7, or 3.8
 3. PredictionModel/Prediction.py is written on PyCharm 2021.
-Running in VS Code might require change in the format of relative path.
+Running on VS Code might require change in the format of relative path.
 For example, `data.to_csv(r'2020 heating the new PTFE line preliminary.csv', index=None)` works on PyCharm while `read_file = pd.read_table(r'PredictionModel/2020 heating the new PTFE line preliminary.prn')` works on VS Code